-The recursion equation W' tailors a sparsified dynamic programming algorithm for the evaluation of W'(1, |S|)with very limited overhead.
+Algorithm The recursion equation W' tailors a sparsified dynamic programming algorithm for the evaluation of W'(1,|S|) with very limited overhead.
 We maintain separate candidate lists for each sparsified recursion case.
 As already mentioned, the T-OD properties of each fragment F can be easily checked after evaluation of each case of W(F).
-A fragment is added to a candidate list for recursion case T iff it is not $\mathcal{T}T^{\mathrm{RE}}$ -OD.
+A fragment is added to a candidate list for recursion case T iff it is not $T_T^{\text{RE}}$ -OD.
 The maximizations are restricted to run only over the candidates in the respective candidate list.
 Their intended use dictates the exact nature of such candidate lists.
-For a case T, which splits a fragments T into T_1 and T_2 , there are candidate lists for all boundaries of a fragment T_2 that are not adjacent to boundaries of T_1 due to split type T. The list entries are tuples of the adjacent boundaries and the fragment score for T_2 .
-In order to profit from a reduced number of candidates in space, we maintain two three-dimensional slices of the matrix for W(i, j; k, l), storing entries only for the current i and i + 1.
-Scores W(i, j; k, l) for larger i are stored for candidates only.
-Pseudocode of the sparsified algorithm is given in Figure 3.
+For a case T, which splits a fragments T into $T_1$ and $T_2$ , there are candidate lists for all boundaries of a fragment $T_2$ that are not adjacent to boundaries of $T_1$ due to split type T. The list entries are tuples of the adjacent boundaries and the fragment score for $T_2$ .
+In order to profit from a reduced number of candidates in space, we maintain two three-dimensional slices of the matrix for W(i,j;k,l), storing entries only for the current i and i+1.
+Scores W(i,j;k,l) for larger i are stored for candidates only.

-R&E Free Energy Minimization

-Sparsification is analogously applied to the energy minimizing R&E algorithm.
-This algorithm distinguishes several additional matrices that contain minimal energies for fragments (i, j) or (i, j; k, l) under the condition that respectively the base pair (i, j) or base pairs (i, l) and (j, k) or one of them exist.
+R&E Free Energy Minimization Sparsification is analogously applied to the energy minimizing R&E algorithm.
+This algorithm distinguishes several additional matrices that contain minimal energies for fragments (i,j) or (i,j;k,l) under the condition that respectively the base pair (i,j) or base pairs (i,l) and (j,k) or one of them exist.
 Almost all decompositions in the recursion for these matrices are of discussed split types and are sparsified analogously.
 The only notable exception is due to internal loops.
 Internal loops require minimizing over all possible positions of the inner loop base pair, where commonly the loop size is restricted by a constant K such that minimizing takes constant time.
-However, handling inner loops requires access to entries of non-candidate fragments (i', j'; k', l') for $i \le i' \le i + K + 2$.
-This is handled by maintaining matrix slices for i to i + K + 2 in $O(n^3)$ space, which preserves total space complexity.
+However, handling inner loops requires access to entries of non-candidate fragments (i',j';k',l') for $i \leq i' \leq i+K+2$ .
+This is handled by maintaining matrix slices for i to i+K+2 in $O(n^3)$ space, which preserves total space complexity.